 In February 2015, GASB issued Statement No. 72, "Fair Value Measurement and Application."
 This statement addresses accounting and financial reporting standards related to fair value measurements.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 For some assets and liabilities, observable market information might not be available.
 The objective of fair value measure is to determine the price that would take place between market participants at the measurement date under current market conditions.
 Valuation techniques used to determine fair value are one or more of three approaches to measure fair value: the market approach, cost approach, and income approach.
-The provisions of this statement are effective for financial statements for periods beginning after June 15, 2015, which requires the County and the Successor Agency to implement this statement in FY 2015-16.
+The provisions of this statement are effective for financial statements for periods beginning after June 15, 2015, which requires the County and the Successor Agency to implement this statement in fiscal year 2015-16.
+There was no material impact to the Successor Agency financial statements.
+Although the statement required additional note disclosures, there was no financial impact to the Successor Agency financial statements.